Frequently Asked Questions

-I will always be the actual photographer at your event, unless we agree to have one of my experienced assistant photographers perform your shoot as the principal, and I sometimes shoot it myself without a second photographer if it is a relatively small wedding.
+I will generally always be the actual photographer at your event, unless we agree to have one of my experienced assistant photographers perform your shoot as the principal, and I sometimes shoot it myself without a second photographer if it is a relatively small wedding.
 For most of my shoots, I use an assistant/second shooter.
 I always carry two cameras on me, so I don't have to switch lenses or other equipment in order to get shots of the crowd and the emotional reactions of those watching the action up front.

-- How long before we can see the edited photos, any prints, photobooks, or slideshows?
+- How long before we can see the edited photos?